mathieu/decisions-on-ml/README.md

 This repository includes sample material to show how IBM Decision Services can leverage ML predictive models hosted as micro services.

-The technologies selected here to fullfill a lightweight machine learning predictive model hosting are:
-- Docker, as a container standard, used here to easily build and deploy a Python environment,
-- Python, the de facto prefered language for ML,
-- Flask and Flask-RESTPlus, frameworks bringing web app and RESTfull APIs,
-- Pickle, a serialization for Python,
-- JobLib, another serialization for Python.

 The technical proposal fits with a concept of operations based on 3 main roles and 4 steps:
  - Step 1: A Data scientist elaborates an ML model in a data science tool.
  - Step 2: A Data scientist exports an ML model serialized in pickle of joblib.